Bubblegum Crisis: Video games

-Live-action movie
+Live-action film

-In May 2009 it was announced that a live-action movie of "Bubblegum Crisis" was in the early stages of production.
+In May 2009 it was announced that a live-action film adaptation of Bubblegum Crisis was in the early stages of production.
 A production agreement was signed at the 2009 Cannes Film Festival.
 The film was expected to be released in late 2012 with a budget of 30 million.
 The production staff was said to have consulted with the original anime's staff members, Shinji Aramaki and Kenichi Sonoda, to help maintain consistency with the world of the original.
 However, no further developments have been announced.